Technics SL-1200: SL-1210MK5

 SL-1210MK5 has a black finish (noir) like the MK2, and is functionally exactly the same as the SL-1200MK5.
 This model is not to be confused with the M5G model.

 SL-1200MK5G

 Released in 2002, the 1200MK5G model (not to be confused with MK5 models) was the first Technics turntable to introduce a 'digitally controlled' pitch adjustment.
-With typical pitch ranges between ±8%, the MK5G included the previous ±8% value, but with the addition of a ±16% button.
-The globe on the target light was changed from an incandescent bulb to an LED.
+With a typical pitch range between ±8%, the MK5G included the previous ±8% value, but with the addition of a ±16% button.
+The globe on the target light was changed from an incandescent bulb to a LED.
 See the SL-1210M5G section of this article for more detailed changes.

 SL-1210M5G

 Released on 1 November 2002, this model had a glossy black finish with silver speckles.
 It was a special 30th-anniversary edition.
 It was initially launched in Japan only (together with the MK5), but then became internationally available.
 The pitch adjustment switches between the ±8% and ±16% ranges, and the pitch control is digital.
 Digital pitch control became the standard for all 1200 models from this point on.
 It also features blue target lights and blue pitch-number illumination.
 Unlike previous models, the brake strength potentiometer is adjustable using a small plastic knob (although it is still located beneath the platter as with previous models).
 Minor improvements in this model versus previous MK2, MK3, MK4, and 1200LTD models include improved tonearm mounting and oxygen-free copper wire, improved vibration damping in the body, improved pitch control accuracy, and better LEDs.
 This version is available as a 120-volt model for the North American market.